 Not anymore, things have drastically changed since then.

-They're about 15 competing premium plugins out there that cater to email marketing, and additional 30 more free ones that are all taking a different approach to this whole WordPress email plugin problem.
+They're about 15 competing premium plugins out there that cater to email marketing, and

 The problem with the whole WordPress email plugin scene